gustavkarlsson/slapshot/README.md

 Slapshot is a Kotlin library with an accompanying Gradle Plugin that integrates with test frameworks such as JUnit 4 and 5.

+You create unit tests as per usual, but instead of assertions you call `snapshotter.snapshot(data)` on some piece of data.
+The data will be compared to the previously saved data, and fail the test if the differ.

-With an extensible architecture, it enables you to snapshot test almost any data imaginable.
+With an extensible architecture, Slapshot enables you to snapshot test any data that can be serialized.
-If it can be serialized, you can snapshot test with it!

 Some examples of built-in type support:

 * Primitives such as numbers and strings
-* Lists, sets, and maps
+* Collections like lists, sets, and maps
-* Image bitmaps with variable tolerance levels (good for screenshots!)
+* Java time types, such as instants, durations and dates
+* JSON data

-But you can also implement your own serializer, such as for web server requests/responses, or mp3 files.
+But you can also implement your own serializer to suit your own needs.

 ## Getting Started